SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 #### exit

 This event is fired when the eyedropper is exited manually by the user by pressing escape.
 This event allows developers to graciously handle such a scenario.

+## Metrics
+- User studies
+- Length of time of each use
+- Length of time between pixel selection
+- Number of uses per browser session
+- Desktop vs browser usage146